haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 {% endhighlight %}

-This file should be submitted to the batch system using the `pjsub` command:
+This file should be submitted to the batch system using the <i>pjsub</i> command:

 {% highlight shell %}
 pjsub run-haddock3-fugaku.sh